rogueflux/Comprehensive-Verification-of-PicoRV32-RISC-V-Processor-Project-Report/combined_output_website/ReadMe.md

 - `simulation_logs/` - Complete simulation output
 - `test_bench/` - Testbench source files
 - `scripts/` - Automation scripts
+- `report.html` - Links to all the Materials

 ## How to View Results
-1. Open `index.html` in any web browser
+1. Open `report.html` in any web browser
 2. View the comprehensive test report
 3. Check detailed results for each test category